ralgar/containers/apps/389ds/README.md

 I created this container simply because other offerings consistently proved problematic for me.
-I not only wanted to create something more reliable, but something that was better suited for deployment in a GitOps fashion.
+I not only wanted to create something more reliable, but something that was better suited for deployment to Kubernetes.

 ## Configuration